Homeowner Documents -- Keep for Tax Purposes

 This figure is available on the final HUD Statement generated at a refinance closing.

 If you paid a [percentage] point to lower the interest rate of your loan at a refinance, you can deduct the points in equal amounts over the life of your loan.
-If you sell or refinance again, the portion not yet deducted on the Schedule A can be claimed in the year you sell or refinance.
+If you sell or refinance again, the portion not yet deducted

 Monthly mortgage statements

 Keeping at least the last monthly mortgage statement of the year is helpful for several reasons: Some mortgage companies record escrow payments (including tax and hazard insurance)on their last monthly statement.
-It is also good to keep a record of the loan number and contact information for the mortgage company.
+It is

 If the mortgage is being sold, be sure to print a current transaction schedule before the account is transferred.
-You will need a record of the escrow payments, interest payments, points paid on a new home or refinance, and PMI (principle mortgage insurance) paid.
+You will need a record of the escrow payments, interest payments, points paid on a new home or refinance,

 First-time home-buyer tax credit documentation